wietmann/ansible-role-shadowsocks-rust/README.md

 Ansible Role that installs and manages [shadowsocks-rust](https://github.com/shadowsocks/shadowsocks-rust) on Linux hosts.

-Role downloads defined version of `shadowsocks-rust` from release pacge on GitHub, sets up process environment (create process user and group, add systemd unit files, add configuration files) and manages process instances via systemd.
+Role downloads defined version of `shadowsocks-rust` from release page on GitHub, sets up process environment (create process user and group, add systemd unit files, add configuration files) and manages process instances via systemd.
 Currently `sslocal` and `ssserver` instanced service units are present.

 By default, Musl build for x86_64 is installed.